Lumen Field: Seahawks

-In 2006, the Seahawks had a 9–7 record and hosted the Dallas Cowboys in the wild card round of the playoffs.
-The Seahawks trailed 20–13 with less than 7 minutes remaining but came back to win 21–20.
-In 2007, the team won seven of their eight home games and clinched their fourth consecutive division title.
-Qwest Field was again the site for their wild card game, and they defeated the Washington Redskins 35–14.
-In 2008, the Seahawks went 4–12 and had only two home wins.
-Holmgren left the organization after the season.
-When he was interviewed about memorable moments and the fans, he said that Qwest Field was "a remarkable place to compete in and to play professional football".
-He called a game at the stadium "an experience".
+Between 2002 and 2005, the Seahawks won 24 of their 32 regular season games at the stadium.
+This included two seasons without a defeat at home.
+Head coach Mike Holmgren, who left the organization after the 2008 season, commented that Qwest Field was "a remarkable place to compete in and to play professional football" and games there "an experience".

-In 2010, the Seahawks were the first NFL team with a losing record ever to win a division title in a season not shortened by a strike.
-Seattle earned its fifth consecutive home playoff victory with a 41–36 win over the New Orleans Saints.
-"God bless the voters," defensive tackle Craig Terrill said after the game in reference to the stadium's importance to the franchise.

 Under Pete Carroll, the Seahawks were undefeated at home during the 2012 season.
 Season tickets for 2013 sold-out with a franchise-record 98% renewal rate.
 Through the 2018 season, the Seahawks compiled a regular season record of 95–41 at the stadium.

 Lumen Field often sells out for Seahawks games; although the team struggled to sell out games (with two resulting blackouts) (Note: Under then-current NFL policy, a game that failed to sell out 72 hours prior to its start time would result in its blackout in the home team's television market.
-This policy was effectively suspended in 2015.) in its inaugural season at the stadium, it has sold out every game after the 2003 home opener, with 146 consecutive games sold out through the 2019 season.
+This policy was effectively suspended in 2015.)
+Since the 2003 home opener, the Seahawks have sold out every game at the stadium, with 146 consecutive games sold out through the 2019 season.
 (Note: All Seahawks home games during the 2020 season were played without spectators due to the COVID-19 pandemic in Seattle.)
+The number of season tickets available was capped at 61,000 following the Super Bowl XL appearance in 2006; the ensuing waiting list was the first for the Seahawks since the early 1990s.
 Despite dismal on-field performances in 2008 and 2009, the team maintained its base of season ticket holders; Before the 2008 season, the 14,000 single game tickets not already allotted sold out less than 15 minutes after they became available.
 After going 9–23 over two seasons in 2008 and 2009, the number of available season tickets was increased to 62,000.
 The largest crowd to attend a Seahawks game at Lumen Field was 69,190, against the Philadelphia Eagles on November 20, 2016.
+In 2024, the Seahawks sold 663,500 tickets at Lumen Field with an average general admission cost of $143 each.
+The Seahawks have a 30-year lease with the Washington State Public Stadium Authority that is set to expire in 2032.